mohamedali5/AlternateBitProtocolSimulator/README.txt

 	1 - Open the terminal.
 Press in your keyboard Ctrl+Alt+t 2 - Set the command prompt in the AlternateBitProtocolSimulator folder.
 To do so, type in the terminal the path to this folder.
 		Example: cd ../../AlternateBitProtocolSimulator
-	3 - To compile the project, type in the terminal: make clean; make all
+	3 - To compile the whole project, type in the terminal: make clean; make all
 	4 - To run the simulation, type in the terminal "./NAME_OF_THE_COMPILED_FILE NAME_OF_THE_INPUT_FILE".
 For this test you need to type:
-		./bin/ABP input_abp_1.txt
+		./bin/top_model/ABP data/top_model/input_abp_1.txt
 	5 - To check the output of the simulation, open  "abp_output.txt" present in data/top_model folder.
 	6 - To execute the simulator with different inputs 6.1.
 Create new .txt files with the same structure as input_abp_0.txt or input_abp_1.txt